RoboVault/robo-arkiver/docs/docs/getting-started/create-new-arkive.md

 ## Next steps

-Now that you have created your first Arkive, you can learn more about the [manifest file](/docs/reference/manifest) and [data sources](/docs/reference/data-sources) to add more data sources and handler functions to your Arkive.
+Now that you have created your first Arkive, you can learn more about the [manifest file](/docs/reference/manifest) and [handler functions](/docs/reference/handler-functions) to add more data sources and handler functions to your Arkive.